 From Kerry Gonzalez to the COVA Membership

 Cliff Boyd was a long-time COVA member, serving on many committees including the State Plan committee and leading the Membership committee for many years.
 He was a nationally recognized archaeologist and forensic researcher at Radford University.
 Cliff touched many lives and will be missed.

-The Fall 2020 COVA membership meeting will be held remotely via Zoom in the interest of health and safety.
+The Winter 2021 COVA membership meeting will be held remotely via Zoom in the interest of health and safety.
 Members will receive meeting invites.
 Guests are welcome and should contact Garrett Fesler for further details.

 William Jack Hranicky, Nov.
 6, 1941 – Aug.
 4, 2020

 A charter member of COVA and a committed Virginia archaeologist, Jack Hranicky led excavations on sites throughout Virginia and published extensively.
 Jack served on the Board and many committees of the Archeological Society of Virginia and many other organizations.
 Jack left an indelible impact on archaeology in Virginia and will not be forgotten.